tiibuturner/tiibuturner/README.md

     font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;>👉 Currently working on: Getting better.🤧 </p>

 <p style=
-    font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;>👉 School: On January, we will be focusing on robotics and write a mini thesis.</p>
+    font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;>👉 School: On January, we will be studying on specifying, describing and automating business processes with the use of software robotics and business process automation.
+We will also write a minithesis.</p>

 <p style=
     font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;>👉 On my spare time, I am studying about DevOps and containerization.🤓</p>